Tom Blankenburg: 1932 Los Angeles Olympics

-Blankenburg later attended the University of Oregon.
-He qualified as a member of the U.S. swimming team for the 1932 Summer Olympics, but was disqualified as a "professional" when it was disclosed that he had worked as lifeguard.
+He qualified to become a member of the U.S. Olympic swimming team for the 1932 Summer Olympics in the 200-meter breaststroke in mid-July at the Coney Island Park Pool in Cincinnati, Ohio, but was later disqualified as a "professional" when it was disclosed that he had worked as lifeguard in California.
+He tied for first place with Tom Moles in the Olympic trial 200-meter breaststroke event with a 2:55.4.